Unsupervised phase discovery with deep anomaly detection

 Deep learning architectures are known to generalize well \cite{kawaguchi2017generalization, valle2018deep}, such that it suffices to train in a small region of the parameter space.
 Compared to known supervised deep learning methods this anomaly detection scheme does not rely on labeled data.
-We train in one or several regions of the phase diagram (\textit{normal} data), and ask whether a test data point is normal or anomalous.
+We choose training data from one or several regions of the phase diagram, and ask how the loss of a test data point from any region of the phase diagram compares to the loss of these training points.
 As we show later, this can be performed with no a priori knowledge and in a completely unsupervised manner.
-The computationally most expensive step, training, has to be performed only once to determine a boundary, as opposed to multiple times like in \cite{nieuwenburg2017learning, liu2017self}.
+The computationally most expensive step is the training and with our method it has to be performed only once to map the whole phase diagram, as opposed to multiple trainings like in \cite{nieuwenburg2017learning, liu2017self}.
 Furthermore, it does not require a full description of the physical states in contrast to \cite{Zanardi2006}, where full contraction is necessary.
 Thus, for higher dimensional systems, \cite{Zanardi2006} is infeasible as contraction is known to be generally inefficient for 2d tensor network states (commonly referred to as PEPS, see \cite{Orus2013}).

-The specific architecture in use consists of two 1d-convolutional encoding and decoding layers with SSCs, respectively, with $64$ filters of size $3$, activated by ReLU and followed by MaxPooling with size $2$, such that the latent space is of size $D/2^2 \times 64$.
-We implement these layers using the open source library TensorFlow \cite{tensorflow2015-whitepaper}.
+The specific architecture in use consists of two 1d-convolutional encoding and decoding layers with SSCs (Figure \ref{fig:AE}), implemented in TensorFlow \cite{tensorflow2015-whitepaper}.
 To ensure the reproducibility of our results, we made the source code available under an open source license~\cite{githubrep}.

 \paragraph*{Simulation Method}

 We calculate the ground states by means of the Density Matrix Renormalization Group algorithm (DMRG) in terms of Tensor Networks, i.e. Matrix Product States (MPS) \cite{2011_SCHOLLWOCK,Orus2013}.
 A general multipartite state of $L$ parties with local dimension $d$ $\ket{\Psi} = \sum_{\bm{\sigma}} c_{\bm{\sigma}} \ket{\bm{\sigma}}$, where $\bm{\sigma}=\sigma_1\ldots\sigma_ L$ is the vector of local indices $\sigma_i = 1,\ldots,d$, can always be decomposed into products of tensors with the aid of the singular value decomposition.
 We use the convention of Vidal \cite{Vidal2003}, and write our ground state in the MPS form